-Rock's previous, non-wizard communication system (aka, Simple Editor) is still available.
-You may find it useful if volunteers need to send individual or simple communications.
-Here's what you should know about using the Simple Editor.
+Rock's previous, non-wizard communication system (aka, Simple Email Editor) is still available.
+You may find it useful for volunteers to use to send individual or simple communications.
+Here's what you should know about using the Simple Email Editor.

-Sending a Communication Using the Simple Editor
+Sending a Communication Using the Simple Email Editor

 There are a lot of ways to start a new communication.
-The most popular one is to click the button at the top or bottom of any grid of people.
+The most popular one is to click the button at the bottom of any grid of people.
 This will take you to the New Communications page and add all of the individuals from the grid to the communication as recipients.
 This is really powerful when used with Data Views and groups pages.
-If you prefer you can also start a new communication from People > New Communication and enter your recipients by hand.
+If you prefer you can also start a new communication from People > New communication and enter your recipients by hand.